HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Actors: B2B App, Authorization Server, FHIR Server

-Note: The workflow between these use cases is similar, except for the purpose of use:
+Description: The workflow between these use cases is similar, except for the purpose of use:

 -	a covered entity with an exchange purpose of treatment, healthcare payment, or healthcare operations
 -	a covered entity with an exchange purpose of eligibility determination

-Examples of B2B exchange relevant to this IG include record location and other patient matching use cases for queries and messaging enabled for trusted organizations by community or point-to-point access.
-Relevant B2B exchanges also include TEFCA Facilitated FHIR, TEFCA Brokered FHIR, TEFCA Broadcast Query, TEFCA Targeted Query, TEFCA Message Delivery, TEFCA Population-Level Data Exchange, and associated patient discovery and matching services.
+Examples of Business-to-Business ("B2B") exchange relevant to this IG include patient matching for record location, health data queries, and messaging about patients that is enabled for trusted organizations within a community or point-to-point access.
+Relevant B2B exchanges also include TEFCA Facilitated FHIR, TEFCA Broadcast Query, TEFCA Targeted Query, TEFCA Message Delivery, TEFCA Population-Level Data Exchange, and associated patient discovery and matching services.

-Pre-conditions: The requester and the responder have established trust and are able to exchange information.
-Requester and Responder have patient demographics for use in matching that were verified at IAL1.5 or higher.
-Requester has sufficient verified demographics (input weight score of 9 or greater).
+Pre-conditions: The requester and the responder have established trust and are able to exchange information securely.
+Requester and Responder have patient demographics for use in matching that were verified by each system at IDIAL1.5 or higher.
+Requester has verified demographics for the desired patient that meet the minimum requirements (input weight score of 9 or greater).

 Workflow:
-1. The requesting system authenticates itself to the responding system via UDAP B2B Authentication and Authorization steps.
+1. The requesting system authenticates itself to the responding system via HL7 UDAP FAST B2B Authentication and Authorization steps.
-2. The requesting sends a match request per the Match Workflow including L0 patient resource with attributes verified at IAL1.5 at minimum – Step 1
+2. The requesting system sends a match request per the Match Workflow including an L0 patient resource with attributes verified at IDIAL1.5 at minimum – Step 1
 3. The responding system receives, matches, and returns a FHIR Bundle per the Match Workflow – Steps 2-4

 <div>